From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 There are also plenty of family-friendly activities, including Christmas carols, live performances and visits from Santa Claus himself.

 Every night, on the hour, there’ll be a sound and light show that celebrates the Christmas spirit.
-There’ll also be a screening of the adorable film “A Christmas Tale” on Fed Square’s big screen at 5pm, 6pm and 7pm each night, with some screenings accompanied by a live choir.
+There’ll also be Christmas film screenings and entertainment across the month.

 Cost: Free